Philodendrons have been popular since the Victorian times according to the University of Vermont.

 If you’re worried that you may be watering your plant incorrectly, you can use the fingertip test to establish the moisture levels in your soil.

-Simply insert your fingertip, up to your second knuckle, into your Philodendron’s soil.
+Simply insert your fingertip to your second knuckle into your Philodendron’s soil.
 If the top inch of soil is mostly dry, it’s time for a hydration top-up.

-If it’s still noticeably moist, hold off on watering for a few days, or you might overdo it.
+Hold off on watering for a few days if it’s still noticeably moist, or you might overdo it.

-It’s good practice to let your Birkin’s soil’s top layer dry between watering sessions so that you don’t waterlog its soil or turn it cloggy and dense.
+Letting your Birkin’s soil’s top layer dry between watering sessions is good practice so you don’t waterlog its soil or turn it cloggy and dense.

 Still not sure when best to water your Philodendron birkin?
 Invest in a moisture meter from your local nursery or garden center.